aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2012/aspose-words-for-java-11-8-0-release-notes/_index.md

 WORDSNET-4748 Merge fields in IF field in header and footer are not filled with data.

-WORDSNET-4872 INCLUDETEXT field shows error during rendering.
+WORDSNET-4872 INCLUDETEXT field demonstrates error during rendering.

 WORDSNET-4906 Page numbers are lost after converting RTF to DOC.